BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_eGameEndEvent.md

   - dataType: double
     description: The duration (in seconds) of the game.
     name: duration
+  - dataType: int
+    description: The player who triggered the event.
+If it was triggered automatically, this value will be the server ID (253)
+    name: playerID
+  - dataType: bool
+    description: Set to true if the game was ended with /gameover or /superkill or via the API
+    name: gameOver
   - dataType: double
     description: The server time the event occurred (in seconds).
     name: eventTime